-One of my favorite dishes to order at Thai restaurants is yellow curry with tofu.
+One of our favorite dishes to order at a Thai restaurant is yellow curry with tofu.
 It’s one of those menu items that you can always count on to be “accidentally vegan.”
 Plus, no matter what type of food I’m craving at the time, yellow curry always seems to hit the spot.
-It’s flavorful, packed with veggies, and laced with my favorite plant-based protein: tofu!
+It’s flavorful, packed with veggies, and laced with a staple plant-based protein: tofu!

-Well, friends, I’m delighted to share that you can now make your own vegan yellow curry with tofu at home!
+Well, friends, we’re delighted to share that you can now make your own vegan yellow curry with tofu at home!

-This recipe is a sneak peek from my cookbook, The Friendly Vegan Cookbook, and gives all the comfort of dining out at a Thai restaurant from the comfort of home.
+This recipe is one of our most popular from our cookbook, The Friendly Vegan Cookbook, and gives all the comfort of dining out at a Thai restaurant from the comfort of home.
 Serve it up over freshly cooked white or brown rice, and your family will be raving about this delightful vegan dinner for days.

 This recipe calls for onions, bell peppers, carrots, and broccoli, which are all typical of a classic yellow curry.
 But don’t let this stunt your creativity!
 If you have other veggies on hand—especially anything that may soon go bad—feel free to add them in.

 Some Veggies That Would Work Well:

 This recipe calls for two cans of full-fat coconut milk, which is quite key to the dish.

 Note that coconut milk from a can is very different from coconut milk you’ll find in the refrigerator isle made for drinking.
 That won’t work here.
 You need that super-creamy thick coconut milk to create a curry that will match the decadence of the yellow curry dishes you’d find at an authentic Thai restaurant.